joe-irving/defundclimatechaos/index.md

   image:
     link: "/assets/images/money-faucet.png"
     location: left
+  text: |-
-  text: "{% include counter.html %} until 29th October\n\n# Turn off the money pipeline
+    ##### {% include counter.html %} until 29th October

+    # Turn off the money pipeline to fossil fuels.
+Now.

-    to fossil fuels.
-Now.\n\nUK banks, asset managers and insurers are pumping billions of pounds into fossil fuels that worsen the climate crisis. \n\nAhead of the UN climate talks, on October 29th groups around the world and UK are rising up to demand that that the UK government and corporations **#DefundClimateChaos**."
+    UK banks, asset managers and insurers are pumping billions of pounds into fossil fuels that worsen the climate crisis.

+    Ahead of the UN climate talks, on October 29th groups around the world and UK are rising up to demand that that the UK government and corporations **#DefundClimateChaos**.
   buttons:
   - text: Act Now
     target: "#act"